ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

     $ mbed export -i uvision5 -m K64F

-will have the same flags as if you had compiled with:
+has the same flags as if you had compiled with:

     $ mbed compile -t arm -m K64F --profile debug

 For a complete list of supported export toolchains, you can run:

     $ mbed export -h

 ### Before you export

 Changing the compiler toolchain introduces many degrees of freedom in the system.
 The differences include how the compiler translates C/C++ code to assembly code, the link time optimizations, changing implementations of the C standard libraries and differences caused by changing compile and link options.